ConnerRussell6/Apollo_Marketing/README.md

 A Landing page

 Header:

-Menu bar on the left (on mobile) logo top right
+Menu bar on the left (on mobile) logo top right company name in the middle.

+Sections:

+About us
+Vision of company
+Contacts
+partnered service providers (ES solar logo, rocky mountain power) Looking for a job